lizliz/teaspoon/source/index.rst

 This is a list of to do items:

 	- Finish updating documentation
-	- Get autodoc with sphinx to work
 	- Make pip install-able
-	- Remove any redundant function (e.g. Takens' Embedding)
-	- Test all code and make sure it works (it should since it hasn't been changed).

 This is a list of the current issues for Sphinx:

-	- Failing to autodoc the modules in PD_Classification
-	- Failing to autodoc the LandscapesParameterDucket class from Base.py
-	- PointCloud.py is failing to autodoc from the MakeData module
+	- Get autodoc with sphinx to work.
+This works when Sarah removes a certain line in PD_classification file.
+I'm not sure which line this is.
 	- There is no sphinx docstring documentation in the adaptivePart.py code.
+	- Finish last few function documentations with examples.